 - -warn-decimal-float <freq> warns when floating-point constants in the program cannot be exactly represented; freq must be one of none, once or all.
-Defaults to once. - -warn-undeclared-callee emits a warning each time a call to a function that has not been declared previously is found.
+Defaults to once. - -implicit-function-declaration <action> defines the action to perform (ignore, warn or error) whenever a call to a function that has not been previously declared is found.
 This is invalid in C90 or in C99, but could be valid K&R code.
-Option -no-warn-undeclared-callee disables this warning.
+Defaults to warn.